 As it’s impossible to entirely prevent a ransomware attack on businesses, a cyber liability policy has become a necessary cost and fundamental protection for any organization.

 ProWriters, understands that cyber insurance can seem complicated.
-With our Cyber IQ Comparative Rate Portal, we allow brokers to instantly compare multiple quotes from multiple carriers to provide your clients with the best possible coverage.
+With our Cyber IQ Comparative Rate Platform, we allow brokers to instantly compare multiple quotes from multiple carriers to provide your clients with the best possible coverage.
 In the event of a cyber breach, your clients will have access to all of the best vendors to assist with the recovery process and immediately work to mitigate the damages.

 How Does A Cyber Liability Policy Protect Your Clients?

 A cyber liability policy offers a number of coverages for expenses that you may face in the event of a ransomware attack.

 - Credit Protection Costs

 - Crisis Management Costs